ez-kowal/one_file/README.md

 ## [unit_convert.py](https://github.com/ez-kowal/one_file/blob/main/unit_convert.py)
-This is small script that can convert base-16/10/8/2 between each other. it uses 0 libraries to convert numbers only pure python.
+This is small script that can convert base-16/10/8/2 between each other. it uses 0 libraries to convert numbers only pure python. there is an extra function to convert a decimal(base10) to roman numeral